eclipsesource/pdf-maker/README.md

 }
 ```

-The `pageOrientation` attribute can be used to set the page orientation.
+The `pageOrientation` property can be used to set the page orientation.
 The value can be either `portrait` or `landscape`.
 The default is
 portrait.